jtwebman/node-ts-postgres/README.md

 # Node.js Typescript Postgres Service

 This would be a great package to use as a Node.js Typescript service template.
 It is using standard node modules that have been used for years.
-Has config, logging, tests, and proper seperation of concerns between http, business logic, and data access layer.
+Has config, logging, tests, openapi docs, and proper separation of concerns between http, business logic, and data access layer.

 ## Still a work in progress